 The French moved like clouds

-And all to our redoubt.
+And everything is at our redoubt.

 Lancers with colorful badges,

-Dragoons with horse-tails,
+Dragoons with horse tails,

-All flashed before us
+Everyone flashed before us,

 Everyone has been here.

-You will not see such battles! ..
+You will never see such battles!..

-Damask steel sounded, buckshot screeched,
+Damask steel sounded, buckshot squealed,

-The hand of the fighters is tired of stabbing,
+The soldiers' hands are tired of stabbing,

-And prevented the nuclei from flying
+And prevented the cannonballs from flying

 A mountain of bloody bodies.

-The enemy knew a lot that day,
+The enemy experienced a lot that day,

-What does the Russian fight remote mean,
+What does Russian fighting mean?

 The earth shook - like our breasts;

-And the volleys of a thousand guns
+And volleys of a thousand guns

-Merged into a long howl ...
+Merged into a long howl...

-Yes, there were people in our time,
+Yes, there were people in our time

 Mighty, dashing tribe:

-Bogatyrs are not you.
+The heroes are not you.

-They got a bad share:
+They got a bad lot:

 Few returned from the field.